Direction Finder Components

 - It contains a built-in web browser interface for adjusting settings.

 - Streaming audio available via Ethernet allows remote monitoring and recording.

-- Small, light weight and low power.
+- Additionally, this processor is small, light weight, and low power.

-- Field upgradable flash memory.
+- The processor contains a field upgradable flash memory.

 Fixed Site DF Antennas